ArielAvshalom/CSCI-39575-Graph-Theory/Assignments/Assignment_1.md

 ```

-## For the graphs above answer these questions:
+# Part 2: For the graphs above answer these questions (9 points):

 ### 1: Is the graph a tree? why or why not (if it is, prove why, if it isn't give a proof by contradiction)?